RCRalph/SelfAccounting/storage/app/files/tutorial.md

 Bundles allow you to expand the application with additional functions and pages.
 To see the list of them, click the **Bundles** tab on the navigation bar at the top or click on [this link](/bundles).
 Then if you find any interesting bundles you can click on one.
 ## Acquiring a bundle
 To acquire a bundle, you need to either purchase it by clicking the **Buy now** button or, if you are a Premium user, click the **Start using with premium** button.
 After you acquired the bundle by using it with Premium, refresh the page.
 Then click the **Bundles** tab on the navigation bar, a dropdown should pop up.
 After that click on the name of the bundle you just acquired.
 Now you should see the main page of your bundle.
+## Charts pack
+This bundle allows you to see charts, which visually represent your self-accounting data.
+To set it up, go to the main page of the bundle and click **Edit chart presence**.
+This will redirect you to a page, where you will be able to mark which categories, means of payment etc. will be visible on the charts.
+After that, go to the bundle page again and click one of the charts.

+## Backup data
+This bundle allows you to backup all of your data by gathering it in a file, which you can download and store on your device.
+To create a backup, go to the bundle page and click **Create backup**.
+This will open a prompt which will allow you to download a file with *.selfacc* extension.
+Store it somewhere safe!

+You can also restore all your data from this file by clicking **Restore from file**.
+This will open a prompt which will require you to select a file with *.selfacc* extension.
+After you open it, the page will include a list of all your data.
+To confirm restoration, click **Submit**.
+Bare in mind that this operation will erase all of your existing data and replace it with what's stored in the file.

+## Cash handling
+This bundle allows you to monitor how much cash you have at the current moment.
+It will also add a feature which allows you to insert how much cash you used while entering income or outcome.
+To get started, go to the bundle page and set the field **Mean of payment used as cash** for the proper currency.
+If you don't have a mean of payment like that already, go to settings page and create it.
+After that set how much cash you have at the current moment.
+The amount should correspond with how much cash it says that you have from transactions.
+Then when you enter your income or outcome, if you set the mean of payment which you used as cash, a window will pop up at the end of the page which will allow you to enter how much cash you need to fill to keep the right balance.

 # Premium
 Premium mainly allows you to get access to every available bundle.
 The cost of it is €1.5 per month or €15 per year.
 10% of all the money made from the site goes to the Wikimedia Foundation.
 You can read more about premium [here](/premium).
 Every user after registering gets 30 days of premium for free.